Corey Harris (American football, born 1976)

-Corey Alan Harris (born November 28, 1976) is an American former professional football defensive back who played five seasons in the National Football League (NFL) with the New Orleans Saints and Kansas City Chiefs.
-He first enrolled at The Citadel before transferring to the University of North Alabama.
+Corey Alan Harris (born November 28, 1976) is an American former professional football player who was a defensive back for five seasons in the National Football League (NFL) with the New Orleans Saints and Kansas City Chiefs.
+He first played college football for The Citadel Bulldogs before transferring to the North Alabama Lions.
 Harris was also a member of the Rhein Fire of NFL Europe.

 Early life

 Harris played high school football at Northside High School in Warner Robins, Georgia, earning all-state honors.
 He also competed in wrestling for the Eagles, becoming state champion and garnering all-state recognition.

 College career

-Harris first played college football for The Citadel Bulldogs from 1995 to 1996.
+Harris first played college football at the The Citadel from 1995 to 1996.
 He also wrestled for the Bulldogs.
-He then played for the North Alabama Lions from 1997 to 1998.
+He then played at the University of North Alabama from 1997 to 1998.
 Harris became a member of the Phi Beta Sigma fraternity as a founding charter member of the Beta Beta Alpha Chapter that was started at the University of North Alabama on December 2, 1998.